thesteady/xy-leaflet/blogpost.md

 How do we compare different points on the ground?
 Well, to make things more complicated, in addition to different projection systems, there are also different _coordinate systems_.
 We can ignore coordinate systems for this exercise, but I encourage you to learn more about them if you're interested in mapping.

 In this example, we want our data to be **unprojected**.
-This means we want to make sure that Leaflet.js does not apply the Web Mercator projection.
+This means we want to make sure that Leaflet.js does not apply the Web Mercator projection, which is the default setting.
-#**does leaflet have/what is leaflet's default projection?**

 ## Let's Try It Out!
 ** Want to see the finished code for this project?
 Check it out on [GitHub](https://github.com/thesteady/xy-leaflet).**